-I baked a half batch of scones for Fuzz this morning, and I must say this is one of the easiest recipes I’ve ever made.
+I baked a half batch of cinnamon cream scones for Fuzz this morning, and I must say this is one of the easiest recipes I’ve ever made.
 You just mix the dry ingredients, pour in the cream, shape, cut and bake.

 I have Katrina to thank for recommending this recipe, and her friend Chef Paige to thank for posting it.
 If you have a chance, check out Chef Paige’s blog, A Cooking Life.
 What I like about it is that she gives the history behind each recipe.
 For instance, she made these scones for Mother’s Day and went on to say how the recipe originated from an old cream biscuit recipe from Marion Cunningham’s Breakfast Book.
 The scones are a spin-off of the biscuit and both recipes are just about the easiest most foolproof versions out there.